smcmahon/collective.tarpit/README.rst

     proxy_set_header X-Real-IP $remote_addr;

 Most or all reverse proxies, including Apache, will have a similar facility, or do this automatically.

+If you rely on X-Forwarded-For, make sure that it's being set in a fashion that doesn't allow forgery: don't trust headers set in the original http request.

 Use with fail2ban
 -----------------